ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

     * Choose a strategy, then *design your alliance around your strategy. *Have a plan to win and choose robots that will help you execute your plan.

-* Identify the teams that maximize your chance of winning
+* Identify the teams that maximize your chance of winning.

     * Don’t simply pick the highest scoring team available, though that is often what maximizes your chance of winning